DHTMLX/docs-suite/docs/slider/api/slider_ticktemplate_config.md

 # tickTemplate

-@short: sets a template for rendering values on the scale
+@short: Optional.
+Sets a template for rendering values on the scale

 @signature: {'tickTemplate?: (position: number) => string;'}